alan-turing-institute/DTBase/DeveloperDocs.md

 The backend API is a flask app that provides REST API endpoints to facilitate reading and writing to the database.
 1. Navigate to the directory `dtbase/backend` and run the command `./run_localdb.sh`.
 You should then have the flask app listening on `http://localhost:5000` and be able to send HTTP requests to it.
 See the [API docs](dtbase/backend/README.md) for details.
+2. Optionally, you can use different modes for the backend, by running e.g.
+   `DT_CONFIG_MODE=Debug ./run_localdb.sh` to run in debug mode.
+The valid options for `DT_CONFIG_MODE` can be found in `dtbase/backend/config.py`.

 #### Running the frontend